University of Maryland, Baltimore County: LLC (Language Literacy & Culture)

-This unique interdisciplinary doctoral program draws upon faculty from disciplines in the humanities and social sciences from eight departments and programs at UMBC: African Studies; American Studies; Education; English; History; Gender and Women's Studies; Modern Languages, Linguistics and Intercultural Communication; and Sociology and Anthropology.
+This interdisciplinary doctoral program draws upon faculty from disciplines in the humanities and social sciences from eight departments and programs at UMBC: African Studies; American Studies; Education; English; History; Gender and Women's Studies; Modern Languages, Linguistics and Intercultural Communication; and Sociology and Anthropology.

 Student Events Board

 UMBC holds homecoming in the fall semester during the month of October.
 Homecoming consists of numerous activities and festivities on campus.
 Namely, Homecoming includes the 5K Dawg Chase race, and a comedy show.
 Past performances include Trevor Noah, Jim Gaffigan, B. J. Novak, Nick Offerman, Bo Burnham, and others.

 Quadmania serves as the university's student festival during the spring semester.
 The event takes place during April outdoors, near the center of campus on the Quad or Erickson Field.
 The headliner for the spring of 2012 was Gym Class Heroes.
 The headliner for the spring of 2013 was Macklemore & Ryan Lewis and that for the spring of 2014 was Capital Cities.

 The 2014 Quadmania was also to have elephant rides, but these were allegedly cancelled due to claims of animal cruelty by some students.
 In 2015, Kesha performed at the Retriever Activities Center.
 In spring of 2016, Fetty Wap headlined Quad Mania on April 24.

 In the spring of 2017, T-Pain returned to UMBC and headlined the event.